Antonio-Foglia/Voice_assistant/readMe.txt

+**CURRENT UNFIXED PROBLEM WITHT THE GOOGLE gTTS WHICH MIGHT CAUSE PROGRAM TO NOT WORK**

 *Chatbotter.ipynb is used to initiate the Chatbot in the current directory.
 The chatbot is then trained, and will use machine learning to speak to the user.

 *Default sounds are stored in the sounds folder and used when needed